New neurons in the inner ear discovered

-With support from the Eukaryotic Single Cell Genomics facility at SciLifeLab researchers at Karolinska Institutet have identified three types of neurons in the peripheral auditory system, which are new to science.
+With support from the Eukaryotic Single Cell Genomics unit at SciLifeLab researchers at Karolinska Institutet have identified three types of neurons in the peripheral auditory system, which are new to science.
 The analysis of these cells can lead to new therapies for various kinds of hearing disorders, such as tinnitus and age-related hearing loss.
 The study was published in Nature Communications.

 When sound reaches the inner ear, it is converted into electrical signals that are relayed to the brain via the ear’s nerve cells in cochlea.
 Previously, most of these cells were considered to be of two types: type 1 and type 2 neurons, type 1 transmitting most of the auditory information.
 A new study led by François Lallemend, Karolinska Institutet, shows that the type 1 cells actually comprise three very different cell types, which tallies with earlier research showing variations in the electrical properties and sonic response of type 1 cells.

-The team conducted their study on mice using the relatively new technique of single-cell RNA sequencing at the Eukaryotic Single Cell Genomics facility at SciLifeLab.
+The team conducted their study on mice using the relatively new technique of single-cell RNA sequencing at the Eukaryotic Single Cell Genomics unit at SciLifeLab.
 The result is a catalogue of the genes expressed in the nerve cells, which can give scientists a solid foundation for better understanding the auditory system as well as for devising new therapies and drugs.

 “Our study can open the way for the development of genetic tools that can be used for new treatments for different kinds of hearing disorders, such as tinnitus,” says François Lallemend.
 “Our mapping can also give rise to different ways of influencing the function of individual nerve cells in the body.”